 Illustration: If a company estimates taxable income of R300,000 but actual income is R450,000, the estimate is 33% below actual.
 The shortfall in tax is (R450,000 − R300,000) × 27% = R40,500.
 The 20% penalty on that shortfall = R8,100.
 This penalty applies on top of any interest charged.

 Accurate records are essential for making reliable provisional tax estimates.
 Keep records of all income received, expenses incurred, and deductions claimed.
-The provisional tax return must include a statement of estimated taxable income, signed by a director or authorised representative.
+For companies, the return must include a statement of estimated taxable income, signed by a director or authorised representative.

-Provisional tax preparation can be complex.
+Provisional tax preparation can be complex, whether you’re a company estimating your first return or an individual working out if you need to register at all.
 Working with a registered tax practitioner ensures your estimates are accurate and your submissions are made on time, avoiding penalties and interest.
-Contact DigMe Solutions to discuss your provisional tax obligations.
+This is general information, not personalised tax advice.
+Contact DigMe Solutions to discuss your specific provisional tax obligations.